-The Study Abroad Office (SAO) is available 24 hours a day, 365 days a year to assist students and faculty while on study abroad programs.
-The SAO will consult with members of the Study Abroad Emergency Response Team (SAERT), as needed, and connect the individual to appropriate resources.
+The Study Abroad Office is available 24 hours a day, 365 days a year to assist students and faculty while on study abroad programs.
+Study Abroad will consult with members of the Study Abroad Emergency Response Team (SAERT), as needed, and connect the individual to appropriate resources.

 Mandatory Check-In in Case of Crisis in Your Location